Left to right: Kathleen M. O’Neil, Penney Cowan, Carmen R. Green, Ronit Elk, Angela L. Rasmussen |

 b) How does the use of these methods vary by patient subgroups?

-c) What harms may be associated with undergoing or being assigned a diagnosis of ME/CFS?
+c) What harms may be associated with undergoing or being assigned a diagnosis of ME/CFS?2.
+What interventions are available for treating ME/CFS?

 a) What are the benefits of therapeutic interventions for patients with ME/CFS and how do they vary by patient subgroups?